gyulanemeth/bluefox.email/posts/transactional-triggered-campaign-or-automation-understanding-email-types.md

 The word “campaign” describes how the email is organized and sent.
 It does not necessarily describe its content.
 A campaign might be promotional, educational, product-related, or a mixture of several types.

+Unlike a [drip campaign](/email-marketing-concepts/automation/drip-campaigns), a campaign is a one-off send rather than a pre-scheduled sequence.

 ### Automations

-Automations are email flows that run based on triggers, conditions, schedules, delays, or subscriber information.
+[Automations](/docs/projects/automations) are email flows that run based on triggers, conditions, schedules, delays, or subscriber information.

 An automation can contain multiple emails, but it can also contain just a single email if that is what your workflow requires.